 One of the long overdue changes can be found on my video gallery page.
 When Google took over youtube a few years ago, the majority of my videos were forcibly changed to widescreen orientation, which makes them now appear stretched out and distorted.
 To make matters worse, I can't access my account to make the necessary corrections (for the life of me I can't remember the correct combination of email address, username, and password) or deletions.
 Luckily, my two most recent videos survived the change, and you will find them posted here.
 During the Christmas holidays I will be posting a new video of the entire Mississippi level with all new footage.
 Look for it soon!

 Wishing you and your family a very Merry Christmas,

-I have been a model railroader for over 40 years.
+I have been a model railroader for nearly 50 years.
 I received my first HO train set from Santa at the age of 10.
 I have built 5 layouts as an adult; 2 of which were in N-scale.
-My wife, Jennifer, and I have been married for 23 years and have three children.
+My wife, Jennifer, and I have been married for 26 years and have three children.
 By profession, I am a lower school STEM instructor (science-technology-engineering-mathematics) which brings me more joy, excitement and enthusiasm than any other aspect of my life.
-My other interests include playing the piano and anything related to Walt Disney World which we visit at least once a year (March 2015 marked my 22nd visit).
+My other interests include playing the piano and anything related to Walt Disney World which we visit at least once a year (March 2018 marked my 25th visit).